 Leg weakness always needs a doctor’s evaluation as it may be due to a serious underlying condition that requires treatment.

 - Your weakness is accompanied by sudden, severe pain in your back or leg.

 - You experience loss of bladder or bowel control.

 - You or someone else experiences any warning signs of a stroke.

-Sudden leg weakness could be a sign of a serious medical issue, such as a stroke.
+Sudden leg weakness could indicate a serious medical issue, such as a stroke.
 Head to the nearest emergency room or call 911 if you’re not sure what’s going on.

 Other conditions can also cause leg weakness or difficulty walking.
-See your doctor as soon as possible if you experience leg weakness, numbness or tingling, or changes to how you walk.
+See a doctor as soon as possible if you experience leg weakness, numbness or tingling, or changes to how you walk.